 Wesabe is a community of people who share our experiences with our money so we can help each other make better financial decisions.
 We do this by aggregating and analyzing our community members’ personal financial data, and showing tips — recommendations to get the most from our money.
 These tips and recommendations come from the collective wisdom of our entire community.
 When one of us figures out how to make a great decision, we all learn.

 I could go on and on about the features of Wesabe, but I’d just be repeating the content of this excellent introductory post on Get Rich Slowly.
-If you’re more of a visual type, just visit Wesabe or watch this wonderful orientation video.
+If you’re more of a visual type, just visit Wesabe.

 At first, I thought Wesabe was a brilliant idea: it basically utilizes the community concepts embedded in many of the best websites around (like reddit or 43things, two personal favorites of mine) and applies it to personal finance thinking.
 That initial rush made me feel much like Matt Haughey does about Wesabe: it really is an amazingly cool tool.

 But then I played around with the site for a while and I came away with a bit of a funny taste in my mouth.

 We may use personal information to provide the services you’ve requested, including services that display customized content.

 We use aggregate and non-personally identifiable data to provide the broader Wesabe community with information to make better decisions.

 We may share aggregate data with third parties outside of Wesabe.

 We may also share information with third parties in limited circumstances, including when complying with legal process, preventing fraud or imminent harm, and ensuring the security of our network and services.

 I don’t know about you, but having my financial data bandied about in such a fashion really frightens me.
 The only electronic personal finance data that I keep is encrypted and behind a firewall.
 I have little interest in allowing unspecified third parties to have a heyday with my data.